 “Blessed is he who expects nothing, for he shall never be disappointed.”— Alexander Pope

 4. They Make You Feel Guilty

 Do you feel like your friends suck your energy?
-Do you know to recognize the guilt-trippers?
-Almost everyone has had to deal with a manipulative friend.
+Do you know to spot the guilt-trippers?
+Almost everyone has had to deal with manipulative friends.
 These people pretend to have your best interest at heart, all the while using guilt to get what they want from you.
-They can play the victim, making you seem to be the one who caused a problem which they began.
-Manipulative people prey on your sensibilities, your emotional sensitivity, and especially your conscientiousness.
+They can play the victim, making you seem to be the one who caused the problem which they began.
+Manipulative friends prey on your sensibilities, your emotional sensitivity, and your conscientiousness.

-What is important is they don’t care about you.
-They care about what you can do for them.
-They feel like you owe them something.
+They don’t care about you.
+They care only about what you can do for them.
 If you have a friend who is bringing up past events like helping you through a difficult time, it isn’t a real friendship.

 “Life is too short to spend time with people who suck the happiness out of you.”— Steve Maraboli

 5. They Will Try to Ruin Your Relationships